neuralinterfaces/commoners/docs/guide/features.md

 ### Mobile
 Mobile builds are intended to be installed on a user's mobile device.
 These builds are accessible from the home screen, and have access to native features.

-`commoners` relies on [Capacitor](https://capacitorjs.com) to generate the necessary files for a mobile application.
+Commoners relies on [Capacitor](https://capacitorjs.com) to generate the necessary files for a mobile application.
 To enable this feature, simply add the `--target mobile` flag to your build command.

 #### iOS
 If you are building for iOS, you will need to install the following dependencies on your Mac: